Thinking of getting a solar-powered battery for your home or business? Here’s six tips to help you figure it all out.

 But even if you’re inclined to use your original installer, we still recommend that you always get a total of three bids for any job.
 It is a little more work, but will give you more options to work from.

 Refer to our “Six Tips for Finding a Solar Installer” for finding your three installers to get a bid from.
 Look for an installer that either has experience with battery storage, or has been doing solar installations for awhile.

-Barry Cinnamon, owner of Spice Solar in Campbell and host of The Energy Show podcast says that installers should provide accurate estimates for the installation of a battery storage system and prepare customers about four uncertainties:
+Barry Cinnamon, owner of Spice Solar in Campbell and host of The Energy Show podcast says that installers should provide accurate estimates for the installation of a battery storage system and prepare customers for some possible uncertainties:

-Second, wiring the backup subpanel and connecting some of the parts to your electric panel can be tricky and expensive depending on the location of circuits in the house and the age of your electric system.
+- Electrical wiring issues: Wiring the backup subpanel and connecting some of the parts to your electric panel can be tricky and expensive depending on the location of circuits in the house and the age of your electric system.
 Installers should provide an accurate estimate for this work.

 - Your payback period: Remember that your energy habits may change over time, and your installer’s estimate relies on your current habits.